moorepants/learn-multibody-dynamics/motion.rst

    fn = P.vel(N).dot(A.y)
    fn

-How do we know that this is, in fact, a nonoholomic constraint and not simply the time derivative of a holonomic constraint?
+How do we know that this is, in fact, a nonholonomic constraint and not simply the time derivative of a holonomic constraint?

-Recall one of the four-bar linkage holononomic constraints arising from Eq.
+Recall one of the four-bar linkage holonomic constraints arising from Eq.
 :math:numref:`constraint-expression` and time differentiate it:

 .. jupyter-execute::